 Our plan for ageing gracefully here includes low-maintenance cladding and top-quality fittings.

 Though only gaining a medium NatHERS certified rating (7.7 stars), our passive design has already gone through 2 summers with little added cooling energy and we have not had to use much winter space heating either.
 We hope to display our power bills which indicate an actual rating nearer to 9+ stars!
-Our power bills over the last year since we installed the PV system and changed the HW heat pump timer to daytime have totalled $186.60 credit!
+Our power bills over the last year with the benefit of our newly installed PV system have totalled $536.63 credit!
+We will demonstrate how switching the HW heat pump timer and running appliances including ‘pre-conditioning’ the house while the sun is shining, and changing other habits help sustainable living.

 We firmly believe in helping people cope with the coming warmer climate and promoting ‘climate resilience’, and see opening our house and garden on SHD as a very positive way of doing this.